Important tips when applying for Bulgarian citizenship

 Printing the documents in Hebrew – The documents must all be in one language, to the extent possible, and documents in all languages must be translated to Bulgarian.
 Thus, if a document contains more than one language, this will increase the translation cost.
 It is preferable to have all the documents in one language – Hebrew or English.

 Obtaining the required documents and the rapid submission method – The official documents that you are required to submit, such as a summary of registration, a health certificate, a certification of name change, and a certificate of good conduct, must be submitted within six months of their issuance.
 You must show these documents to the Bulgarian consul during the interview at the embassy.
 Therefore, it is important to complete the process of obtaining the documents as rapidly as possible.
 Note that the documents must be submitted to Bulgaria to have them translated in preparation for the interview.

 Naturalization for a child of a Bulgarian parent – The naturalization process for a child is accelerated, taking up to six months.

 Unifying documents to save money – If you want to save money on issuing documents, you can unify the following documents; summary of registration and certification of name change.
 In this case, you need only obtain one apostille stamp.
 This will also save you money on the legal translation in Bulgaria.

 Important tips when applying for Bulgarian citizenship – attorney for Bulgarian passport

 Contact us you are considering applying for Bulgarian citizenship but are not convinced that you meet the various requirements.
-An attorney from the offices of Cohen, Decker, Pex, Brosh will be happy to explain the criteria and the required documents for the process.
+An attorney from our offices will be happy to explain the criteria and the required documents for the process.